columbia/pickleball/evaluation/README.md

 Prior to reproducing the evaluation, you should familiarize yourself with the PickleBall implementation as described in the top level README.

-Some steps including loading malicious pickle models.
+Some steps include loading malicious pickle models.
 We annotate these steps with a **!!WARNING!!** indicator.
 If following these steps, all malicious models will be loaded in containerized environments and not directly executed on your host machine, and the payloads will not affect the system state.
 If